Bassanthossamxx/REMS-Backend/docs/payments_api_documentation.md

 # Payments API  — Frontend Integration Guide

-This is a complete, self-contained guide for integrating the payments (occasional payments) module.
-It documents all routes, headers, request/response bodies, enums, pagination, and error shapes.
+This is a complete, self-contained guide for integrating the payments (occasional payments + analytics) module.
+It documents all routes, headers, request/response bodies, enums, pagination, field meanings, and error shapes.

 - Base URL prefix: `/api/`
 - All paths below are relative to the base URL.